gipi/low-level/docs/languages/cpp.md

  - [Thinking in C++, 2nd ed.
 Volume 1/References & the Copy-Constructor](http://www.cs.ust.hk/~dekai/library/ECKEL_Bruce/TICPP-2nd-ed-Vol-one/TICPP-2nd-ed-Vol-one-html/Chapter11.html)
  - [CppCon 2019: Klaus Iglberger “Back to Basics: Move Semantics (part 2 of 2)”](https://www.youtube.com/watch?v=pIzaZbKUw2s)

+An rvalue is a temporary that does not persist beyond the expression that defines it, such as an intermediate function result which is never stored in a variable.

 ## Operators overloading

  - [C++ Operator Overloading Guidelines](http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cpp-ops.html)